mendix/docs-site-test/content/en/docs/refguide8/modeling/pages/button-widgets/button-properties.md

 #### 2.4.7 Disabled During Action

-This property is only shown when **Call a microflow** or **Call a nanoflow** is selected as the [on-click event](on-click-event).
+This property is only shown when **Call a microflow** or **Call a nanoflow** is selected as the [on-click event](/refguide8/on-click-event/).
 Selecting **Disabled during action** disables the button until the action is completed or failed.

 Default: *true*

 ### 2.5 Items Section {#items}

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 The **Items** section is only shown for drop-down buttons.

 {{% /alert %}}

 When an end-user clicks a drop-down button, a pop-up window with a list of items opens.
 Each item performs an event when an end-user clicks this item.
 Different items can perform different events.
-For more information on events that can be assigned, see [On Click Event & Events Section](on-click-event).
+For more information on events that can be assigned, see [On Click Event & Events Section](/refguide8/on-click-event/).

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 * Items with the **Create object** event are only shown when you have sufficient permissions on.
-For more information, see [Security](security).
+For more information, see [Security](/refguide8/security/).

 * Items with the **Sign out** event are not shown for anonymous users.
-For more information on different security levels and anonymous users, see [Project Security](project-security) and [Anonymous Users](anonymous-users).
+For more information on different security levels and anonymous users, see [Project Security](/refguide8/project-security/) and [Anonymous Users](/refguide8/anonymous-users/).

 {{% /alert %}}